ISVC Meeting 2018

 Workshop 3: Drawing Meaningful Value Chain Maps

-Prof. Dr. K. Kathy Dhanda, Sacred Heart University and Dr. Moritz Nill, Systain
+chaired by Prof. Dr. K. Kathy Dhanda, Sacred Heart University and Dr. Moritz Nill, Systain

 Organizations’ (and public) knowledge about the value chains of the goods and services they procure or sell, the sectors, regions, individual actors and their respective relationships is scarce.
 How can organizations explore their corporate value chains, and based on the results draw maps that are meaningful and easily interpretable?